-What Does It Mean to Have RRMS?
+What Does It Mean to Have MS?

 When you have multiple sclerosis (MS), your immune system -- the body's defense against germs -- attacks myelin, the layer that surrounds and protects nerves.
 Damaged nerves can't carry signals as well between your brain and spinal cord and the rest of your body.

-RRMS is the form of MS most people with the disease have first.
+Relapsing-remitting multiple sclerosis, or RRMS, is the form of MS most people with the disease have first.
 It cause flares of symptoms -- called relapses -- followed by periods when symptoms improve or go away, called remissions.

 What Is a Flare?